Reemaachar08/MCW-AI-led-business-process-automation/Hands-on lab/HOL step-by step - AI-led business process automation.md

     ![The credentials specified above are entered into the Enter your credentials dialog.](media/rdp-credentials-labvm.png "Enter your credentials")

-6. Select **Yes** to connect if prompted that the remote computer's identity cannot be verified.
+6. Select **Yes**, if you are challenged regarding the remote computer's identity verification.

     ![In the Remote Desktop Connection dialog box, a warning states that the remote computer's identity cannot be verified and asks if you want to continue anyway.
 At the bottom, the Yes button is circled.](media/remote-desktop-connection-identity-verification-labvm.png "Remote Desktop Connection dialog")